kkjolby/BowlingScoreBoard/README.md

 Again I felt I ended a nice place and kept the implementation - an alternative could of course be to have a List of Frames in the ScoreBoard class.

 ## ScoreBoard
 The ScoreBoard class turned out to be pretty lean.
-As the program evolved much of the work could be delegated to state changes in a Frame or to the IPrettyPrinter interface which has becomed responsible for printing the score board in form of a string.
+As the program evolved much of the work could be delegated to state changes in a Frame or to the IPrettyPrinter interface which is responsible for printing the score board in form of a string.
 It only needed to know about the first frame (used when printing a scoreboard) and the last (actualFrame).

 ## IPrettyPrinter interface and HorizontalPrettyPrinter